How did you meet?

 We met up for a casual donut and coffee hangout and ended up staying and talking for over four hours.
 After a few weeks of finding excuses to hang out almost daily, we both realized that this friendship was clearly something more.

 Officially, we’ve been together for about two and a half years.
-It’s up for debate as to what our first “date” actually was, but if we’re being honest, we knew we were more than friends from probably the third time we hung out.
+It’s up for debate as to what our first “date” actually was.
+But if we’re honest, we knew we were more than friends from probably the third time we hung out.

-When we were first getting to know each other, after every time that we hung out, Wendy would tell Erin “thanks for hanging out with me.”
-It became a habit and Erin caught on to it.
+When we were first getting to know each other, after every time we hung out, Wendy would tell Erin, “thanks for hanging out with me.”
+It became a habit, and Erin caught on to it.
 Later on, Erin decided to visit Wendy at work, sit in her car for her lunch break, and left a note on her car saying, “thanks for hanging out with me!”.
-Of course, Wendy, being the hopeless romantic that she is, kept it, and it still sits in our living room.
+Of course, Wendy, being the hopeless romantic she is, kept it, and it still sits in our living room.